momcilovicluka/momcilovicluka/README.md

 ## ⭐ Recent Stars

 - [donnemartin/system-design-primer](https://github.com/donnemartin/system-design-primer) - Learn how to design large-scale systems.
 Prep for the system design interview.
 Includes Anki flashcards.
-(6 days ago)
+(1 week ago)
-- [PranamBhat/MyGoogleInterview-Experience](https://github.com/PranamBhat/MyGoogleInterview-Experience) - My Google Interview Experience (5 months ago)
+- [PranamBhat/MyGoogleInterview-Experience](https://github.com/PranamBhat/MyGoogleInterview-Experience) - My Google Interview Experience (6 months ago)
 - [ohyicong/decrypt-chrome-passwords](https://github.com/ohyicong/decrypt-chrome-passwords) -  (10 months ago)
-- [GreyDGL/PentestGPT](https://github.com/GreyDGL/PentestGPT) - A GPT-empowered penetration testing tool (11 months ago)
+- [GreyDGL/PentestGPT](https://github.com/GreyDGL/PentestGPT) - A GPT-empowered penetration testing tool (1 year ago)
 - [MichaelCade/90DaysOfDevOps](https://github.com/MichaelCade/90DaysOfDevOps) - This repository started out as a learning in public project for myself and has now become a structured learning map for many in the community.
 We have 3 years under our belt covering all things DevOps, including Principles, Processes, Tooling and Use Cases surrounding this vast topic.
 (1 year ago)
 - [ahmedbahaaeldin/From-0-to-Research-Scientist-resources-guide](https://github.com/ahmedbahaaeldin/From-0-to-Research-Scientist-resources-guide) - Detailed and tailored guide for undergraduate students or anybody want to dig deep into the field of AI with solid foundation.
 (1 year ago)
 - [codecrafters-io/build-your-own-x](https://github.com/codecrafters-io/build-your-own-x) - Master programming by recreating your favorite technologies from scratch.
 (2 years ago)